-Under the currently implemented specifications, there is no commercial possession limit for chub mackerel until 90% of the TAL is projected to be landed.
+Under the currently implemented specifications, there is no recreational chub mackerel possession limit.
+There is no commercial possession limit until 90% of the TAL is projected to be landed.
 At that point, a 40,000 pound (18 mt) possession limit is in effect.
-Once 100% of the TAL is projected to be landed, commercially-permitted vessels are limited to a 10,000 pound (4.5 mt) possession limit.
-When setting 2020-2022 specifications, the Council agreed that the commercial fishery possession limits prior to inseason closure were unnecessary as the preferred in-season AMs were likely sufficient to constrain the fishery to prevent ACL overages.
+Once 100% of the TAL is projected to be landed, commercially permitted vessels are limited to a 10,000 pound (4.5 mt) possession limit.
+When setting 2020-2022 specifications, the Council agreed that commercial fishery possession limits prior to in-season closure were unnecessary as the preferred in-season AMs were likely sufficient to constrain the fishery to prevent ACL overages.

 According to stakeholder input provided during development of the Unmanaged Forage Omnibus Amendment, 40,000 pounds is approximately the amount of chub mackerel needed to fill a bait truck.
-Given the low value of chub mackerel (e.g., \$0.49 per pound on average during 2000-2019), fishermen may not target chub mackerel when restricted to a 40,000 pound possession limit; however, they would have an incentive to land chub mackerel caught incidentally.
+Given the low value of chub mackerel (e.g., \$0.51 per pound in 2020 dollars on average during 2001-2020), fishermen may not target chub mackerel when restricted to a 40,000 pound possession limit; however, they would have an incentive to land chub mackerel caught incidentally.
 A 40,000 pound possession limit could, therefore, discourage discards.
 The number of trips which landed more than 40,000 pounds of chub mackerel over the past 20 years is confidential as it is associated with fewer than three vessels and/or dealers.

-Ten thousand pounds is approximately the average trip-level landings of chub mackerel based on northeast commercial fishery data for 1998-2017.
+Ten thousand pounds was selected as the possession limit to be implemented in-season after the TAL is projected to be fully landed because it is approximately the average trip-level landings of chub mackerel based on northeast commercial fishery data for 1998-2017.
 A small number of vessels are responsible for most chub mackerel landings.
 If those vessels are excluded from the calculation, about 99% of the trips which landed chub mackerel during 1998-2017 landed less than 10,000 pounds.
-This analysis has not been updated through 2019; however, given that only 22,356 pounds in total were landed in the commercial fishery in 2018 and 60,498 pounds in 2019, it is assumed that there were few, if any, large commercial chub mackerel trips during 2018 and 2019.
+Trip-level landings for 2011-2020 show very similar patterns (i.e., about 11,000 pounds per trip on average and 99% of trips landing less than 12,000 pounds).